mihailomarkovic/mihailomarkovic/README.md

 📞 **+381603308610**

 ### 🌍 Outside of Tech
-When I'm not coding, you'll probably find me **climbing, hiking, or camping**—always chasing adventure and a challenge. 🏔️🔥
+When I'm not coding, you'll probably find me **free climbing, hiking, or camping**—always chasing adventure and a challenge. 🏔️🔥

 ---